IEEE 802.1X: Implementations

 An open-source project named Open1X produces a client, Xsupplicant.
 This client is currently available for both Linux and Windows.
 The main drawbacks of the Open1X client are that it does not provide comprehensible and extensive user documentation and that most Linux vendors do not provide a package for it.
 The more general wpa_supplicant can be used for 802.11 wireless networks and wired networks.
 Both support a very wide range of EAP types.

-The iPhone and iPod Touch support 802.1X since the release of iOS 2.0.